|

 Process Improvement

-The NCDMM initiated the development of a solution by having test
+The NCDMM initiated the development of a solution by having

-geometries and the coatings that are associated with them.
-Once
+researching various tool geometries and the coatings that

-the cutting tool geometries were selected, they were tested and
+were selected, they were tested and evaluated.
+Photos of

-and all the data was recorded.
+data was recorded.

-Test data results showed excessive tool wear, along with flaking
+Test data results showed excessive tool wear, along with

-the NCDMM investigated the use of a more advanced tool coating along
+of the coating, the NCDMM investigated the use of a more

-with implementation of new machining methodologies.
+advanced tool coating along with implementation of new machining

-Follow-up test results showed a significant improvement to the tool
+Follow-up test results showed a significant improvement

-was able to combine key technologies and develop an advanced cutting
+its Alliance Partners, was able to combine key technologies

-tool that would efficiently produce these components to specifications
+produce these components to specifications required at the

-required at the LMMFC facility.
+LMMFC facility.

 Implementation and Technology Transfer

-The following process and tool recommendations were made to LMMFC:
+The following process and tool recommendations were made

 - Verification of the process to be implemented at LMMFC

-- New advanced cutting tool technology tailored for machining very
+- New advanced cutting tool technology tailored for machining

-high precision components
+very high precision components

 Expected Benefits from the new Tool Geometry